winfred-wong/Fake-Distance-Sensor-Simulation/README.md

 1. The imaginary line is at the same heading angle of the car
 2. The imaginary line must be longer than the longest diagonal of the rectangle to avoid mistakes

-Based on `https://www.geeksforgeeks.org/check-if-two-given-line-segments-intersect/`, we can find out if two lines segments intersect.
-Then, using `https://www.cuemath.com/geometry/intersection-of-two-lines/` we can find the intersection point of two lines.
+Based on [Do Lines intersect?](https://www.geeksforgeeks.org/check-if-two-given-line-segments-intersect/), we can find out if two lines segments intersect.
+Then, using [Fine intersection of two lines](https://www.cuemath.com/geometry/intersection-of-two-lines/) we can find the intersection point of two lines.
 From here, we have the heading angle of the car and the coordinate (with respect to the car) of the wall.
 So we convert the coordinate to that with respect to the origin by addition and then calculate the distance between